Ada-Developers-Academy/C3Projects--VideoStoreAPI/README.md

     - ordered by check out date

 ### Rental
-- Look a movie up by title to see
+- DONE Look a movie up by title to see
   - it's synopsis
   - release date
   - and inventory total
-- Know if a movie has any inventory available to rent
+- DONE Know if a movie has any inventory available to rent
 - See a list of customers that have _currently_ checked out any of the movie's inventory
 - Given a customer's `id` and a movie's `title` ...
   - "check out" one of the movie's inventory to the customer